HCDP — Handloom Cluster Development Programme | NEDF

 Handloom & Design Skill Training

-Hands-on training in traditional weaving techniques along with exposure to computerized design tools to enhance creativity and productivity.
+Hands-on training in traditional weaving techniques, alongside exposure to computerised design tools that sharpen both creativity and productivity.

 Design Value Addition

-Improving existing weaving skills by introducing modern patterns, textures, and color combinations to meet contemporary market demands.
+Improving existing weaving skills by introducing modern patterns, textures, and colour combinations to meet contemporary market demand.

 Product–Market Linkages

-Facilitating connections with local and digital markets to help artisans sell their products and expand their customer base.
+Facilitating connections with local and digital markets, helping artisans sell their products and reach a wider customer base.

 Livelihood Basics Training

-Capacity building on financial literacy, group management, and entrepreneurship to strengthen the foundation for income generation.
+Capacity building in financial literacy, group management, and entrepreneurship — strengthening the foundation for income generation.

 Stakeholder Engagement